CitCom-VRAIN/fds-auth/README.md

-# fds-auth
+# fdsauth
-Python authenticator for FIWARE Data Space
+Python authentication for FIWARE Data Space

 ## Installation
 In your project folder run: